Skip to Main Content

 • Higher interest rates and fees: Online fees and interest rates for bad credit business loans are often higher than you’d get with a bank or credit union.

 • Short repayment periods: Many online lenders only offer short-term loans, especially to struggling businesses and those trying to start a business with bad credit and no money.
-You could need to repay what you borrow rapidly, often on a weekly or biweekly basis.
+You may have to make weekly or biweekly payments toward your loan.

 Lightbulb Icon